evMLP: An Efficient Event-Driven MLP Architecture for Vision: Experiments

 \subsection{ImageNet Classification}

 We evaluated our evMLP on the ImageNet-1K\cite{ImageNet1K} dataset, which contains a training set of 1.28 million images across 1000 categories and a validation set of 50,000 images.
 We train our model from scratch using PyTorch\cite{PyTorch} with the SGD optimizer with momentum.
 We use a momentum of 0.9, weight decay of $1e^{-5}$, batch size of 1024, and initial learning rate of 0.1.
 We employed a cosine scheduler to decay the learning rate over 300 epochs, incorporating a linear warm-up for the first 5 epochs.
-Augmentation and regularization strategies similar to those in \cite{ViT,TrainViT,MLPMixer} were adopted, including auto-augment, label smoothing, mixup, cutmix, and random erasing.
+Augmentation and regularization strategies similar to those in \cite{ViT,DeiT,MLPMixer} were adopted, including auto-augment, label smoothing, mixup, cutmix, and random erasing.

 We compare the classification performance of our evMLP with several mainstream state-of-the-art architectures on the ImageNet-1K validation set.
-Since our evMLP model has relatively low computational cost, we compared it with models \cite{ResNet, T2T, DeiT} which have similar computational cost (measured by MACs).
-For reference, we also include higher-computational-cost models \cite{ViT, MLPMixer}.
+Given the relatively low computational cost of our evMLP model, we compare it with models including ResNet-18\cite{ResNet}, T2T-ViT-7\cite{T2T}, DeiT-Ti\cite{DeiT} and gMLP-Ti\cite{gMLP}, which have similar complexity (measured by MACs).
+For reference, we also include higher-computational-cost models ViT-16B\cite{ViT} and Mixer-B/16\cite{MLPMixer}.
 All models are trained from scratch without extra data with $224\!\times\!224$ input resolution.
 The comparison results are shown in Table \ref{table::result_imgnet}.
-Experimental results demonstrate that our evMLP model achieves the highest Top-1 accuracy of 73.6\% at a computational cost of 1.3 GMACs, under comparable levels of computational cost.
+Experimental results demonstrate that our evMLP model achieves the highest top-1 accuracy of 73.5\% at a computational cost of 1.03 GMACs, under comparable levels of computational cost.
 Additionally, it remains competitive with models exceeding 10 GMACs in computational cost.

+\textbf{Model throughput} We also evaluated the throughput of all models on a single NVIDIA RTX 4090 GPU using the code provided in \cite{PyTorchImageModels}.
+Due to the patch-wise independent computation design of our evMLP, the parallelism of its inference is greatly enhanced.
+As shown in Table \ref{table::result_imgnet}, our model consequently achieves the highest throughput of 11,338 images/sec, significantly surpassing other models of comparable computational cost.